-SERVICES THE PLAN COVERS AMOUNT AMOUNT OF PAYMENT In-Network Out-of-Network Morbid Obesity Surgical Services Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible In-Network Out-of-Network Outpatient Habilitation Therapy Services Outpatient Occupational Therapy Outpatient Physical Therapy Outpatient Speech Therapy Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible In-Network Out-of-Network Outpatient Rehabilitation Therapy Services Outpatient Occupational Therapy Outpatient Physical Therapy Outpatient Speech Therapy Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible In-Network Out-of-Network Physician Office Visits Additional services, such as laboratory, x-ray, and other Diagnostic Services are not included in the Office Visit.
-Participant pays \$20 Copayment per visit Plan pays 50% of Maximum Allowance after Deductible In-Network Out-of-Network Post-Mastectomy/Lumpectomy Reconstructive Surgery Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible In-Network Out-of-Network Prescribed Contraceptive Services (Includes diaphragms, intrauterine devices (IUDs), implantables, injections and tubal ligation.)
-Plan pays 100% of Maximum Allowance (Deductible does not apply) Plan pays 50% of Maximum Allowance after Deductible In-Network Out-of-Network Psychiatric Inpatient Services Facility and Professional Services Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible In-Network Out-of-Network Psychiatric Outpatient Services Outpatient Psychotherapy Services Participant pays \$20 Copayment per visit Plan pays 50% of Maximum Allowance after Deductible • Facility and other Professional Services Plan pays 70% of Maximum Allowance after Deductible In-Network Out-of-Network Outpatient Applied Behavioral Analysis (ABA) (as part of an approved treatment plan) Participant pays \$20 Copayment per visit Plan pays 50% of Maximum Allowance after Deductible
+SERVICES THE PLAN COVERS AMOUNT OF PAYMENT In-Network Out-of-Network Morbid Obesity Surgical Services Plan pays 80% of Maximum Allowance after Deductible Plan pays 60% of Maximum Allowance after Deductible In-Network Out-of-Network Outpatient Habilitation Therapy Services Outpatient Occupational Therapy Outpatient Physical Therapy Outpatient Speech Therapy Plan pays 80% of Maximum Allowance after Deductible Plan pays 60% of Maximum Allowance after Deductible In-Network Out-of-Network Outpatient Rehabilitation Therapy Services Outpatient Occupational Therapy Outpatient Physical Therapy Outpatient Speech Therapy Plan pays 80% of Maximum Allowance after Deductible Plan pays 60% of Maximum Allowance after Deductible In-Network Out-of-Network Physician Office Visits Additional services, such as laboratory, x-ray, and other Diagnostic Services are not included in the Office Visit.
+Participant pays \$20 Copayment per visit Plan pays 60% of Maximum Allowance after Deductible office visit.
+In-Network Out-of-Network Post-Mastectomy/Lumpectomy Reconstructive Surgery Plan pays 80% of Maximum Allowance after Deductible Plan pays 60% of Maximum Allowance after Deductible In-Network Out-of-Network Prescribed Contraceptive Services (Includes diaphragms, intrauterine devices (IUDs), implantables, injections and tubal ligation.)
+Plan pays 100% of Maximum Allowance (Deductible does not apply) Plan pays 60% of Maximum Allowance after Deductible In-Network Out-of-Network Psychiatric Inpatient Services Inpatient Facility and Professional Services Plan pays 80% of Maximum Allowance after Deductible Plan pays 60% of Maximum Allowance after Deductible In-Network Out-of-Network Psychiatric Outpatient Services Outpatient Psychotherapy Services Participant pays \$20 Copayment per visit Plan pays 60% of Maximum Allowance after Deductible • Facility and other Professional Services Plan pays 80% of Maximum Allowance after Deductible O dealers Asselled Billion 1 (47) In-Network Out-of-Network Outpatient Applied Behavioral Analysis (ABA) (as part of an approved treatment plan) Participant pays \$20 Copayment per visit Plan pays 60% of Maximum Allowance after Deductible

-SERVICES THE PLAN COVERS AMOUNT OF PAYMENT

-In-Network Out-of-Network

-Treatment for Autism Spectrum Disorder (Services identified as part of the approved treatment plan) Covered the same as any other illness, depending on the services rendered.
+SERVICES THE PLAN COVERS AMOUNT OF PAYMENT In-Network Out-of-Network Telehealth Services Telehealth services provided by MDLIVE Medical Consult, Psychotherapy Treatment, Outpatient Medication Management and Psychiatric Evaluation/Medical Service Covered Service will be subject to a \$10 Copayment per visits.
+To request a consultation, call (888) 920-2975 or visit the website at www.mdlive.com/bcidaho[mdlive.com] In-Network Out-of-Network Treatment for Autism Spectrum Disorder (Services identified as part of the approved treatment plan) Covered the same as any other illness, depending on the services rendered.
 Please see the appropriate section of the Benefit Outline.
-Visit limits do not apply to Treatments for Autism Spectrum Disorder.
+Visit limits do not apply to Treatments for Autism Spectrum Disorder and related diagnoses.
 Covered the same as any other illness, depending on the services rendered.
 Please see the appropriate section of the Benefit Outline.
-Visit limits do not apply to Treatments for Autism Spectrum Disorder.

-In-Network Out-of-Network

-Rehabilitation or Habilitation Services Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible

-In-Network Out-of-Network

-Skilled Nursing Facility Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible

-30 days per Participant, per Benefit Period)

-In-Network Out-of-Network

-Surgical/Medical (Professional Services) Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible

-In-Network Out-of-Network

-Therapy Services (including Radiation, Chemotherapy, Renal Dialysis and Growth Hormone) Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible

-In-Network Out-of-Network

-Transplant Services Plan pays 70% of Maximum Allowance after Deductible Plan pays 50% of Maximum Allowance after Deductible
+Visit limits do not apply to Treatments for Autism Spectrum Disorder and related diagnoses.
+In-Network Out-of-Network Rehabilitation or Habilitation Services Plan pays 80% of Maximum Allowance after Deductible Plan pays 60% of Maximum Allowance after Deductible In-Network Out-of-Network Skilled Nursing Facility Plan pays 80% of Maximum Allowance after Deductible Plan pays 60% of Maximum Allowance after Deductible (Up to a combined total of 30 days per Participant, per Benefit Period In-Network Out-of-Network Surgical/Medical (Professional Services) Plan pays 80% of Maximum Allowance after Deductible Plan pays 60% of Maximum Allowance after Deductible In-Network Out-of-Network Therapy Services (including Radiation, Chemotherapy, Renal Dialysis and Growth Hormone) Plan pays 80% of Maximum Allowance after Deductible Plan pays 60% of Maximum Allowance after Deductible In-Network Out-of-Network Transplant Services Plan pays 80% of Maximum Allowance after Deductible Plan pays 60% of Maximum Allowance after Deductible